radekstepan/burnchart/README.md

 ### GitHub Pages

+#### 1. GitHub

+To serve the app from GitHub Pages set the "Source branch" in the `/settings` page of your repository.

+#### 2. Firebase

+Then, signup for Firebase and go to your [console](http://console.firebase.google.com) and create a new project there.

+You can leave the Database/Storage section as is, you only want to configure your "Authentication".
+There, enable "GitHub" and add your domain in "Authorised domains".
+Mine is set to `radekstepan.com` and `type: Custom`.
+If you want to run the app locally, you may want to add `localhost` and/or `0.0.0.0` as well.

+Since you are using your own Firebase project, you want to copy a couple of keys/ids into the `firebase.*` section of `src/config.js`.

+- `firebase.apiKey` is "Web API key" from the "Settings" page (in "Project Overview")
+- `firebase.authDomain` is one of the authorised domains in "Authentication", then "Sign-in method"

+#### Sync with `master` branch

 To serve the app from GitHub Pages that are in sync with master branch, add these two lines to `.git/config`, in the `[remote "origin"]` section:

 ```